 There are several types of cyber attacks.
 Thieves will take anything with perceived value—IP data, customer data, credit card numbers.
 Some may even enact ransomware schemes or down floor machinery simply because they can.
 A recent study found that 54 percent of data breaches in industrial environments are caused by a malicious attack.

 You may think updating your technology is the solution, but that’s only a part of the puzzle in today’s cybersecurity landscape.
 Protecting your organization from a breach is more than just setting up a firewall.
 Cyberthieves are sophisticated, and it takes a comprehensive approach to cybersecurity awareness to ensure you are protected.

 “You have to take a risk-based approach,” said Erickson.
 “Ensure you have the security policies and controls that focus on the greatest risk to your unique way of doing business.”

 While more and more manufacturers are understanding this, there are still many who are behind in this critical area.
-In one recent survey, 40 percent of manufacturing cybersecurity professionals said they do not have a formal cybersecurity strategy nor do they follow standardized information security policy practices.
+In fact one survey found, 40 percent of manufacturing cybersecurity professionals said they do not have a formal cybersecurity strategy nor do they follow standardized information security policy practices.